tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * [query.sql](Activities/04-Ins_Values_of_Uniques/Solved/query.sql)

-Using the `customer` table from the `mortgage_db` database, insert the duplicate data below into the table, and then visualize the table with the new information.
+Using the `customer` table from the `example_db` database, insert the duplicate data below into the table, and then visualize the table with the new information.

  ```sql
 INSERT INTO customer